Bay Leaf: 10 Health Benefits & How to Make Bay Leaf Tea

 Bay leaves and bay leaf tea is rich in potassium, magnesium and vitamins B6, B9 and C. It contains diuretic, antifungal, anti-rheumatic, anti-inflammatory, digestive, stimulant, antioxidant and expectorant properties, making it beneficial for the treatment of many health conditions.
 It can be used in the following ways:

-1. Antimicrobial action
+1. Providing antimicrobial action

 The oils concentrated within bay leaves contain antimicrobial action that are particularly effective against bacteria like Staphylococcus aureus, Enterococcus sp., Escherichia coli and Pseudomonas aeruginosa.
 These bacteria can cause skin, gastrointestinal and urinary tract infections.
 Bay leaves also contain antifungal action that are effective against some fungal species.

-2. Management of type 2 diabetes
+2. Managing of type 2 diabetes

 Bay leaves improve the function of insulin, which is the hormone responsible for bringing glucose into the cells.
 Bay leaves can help to regulate blood sugars, which is important for the prevention and management of diabetes.